 People tend to be most productive on Mondays and Tuesdays according to a recent study by staffing company Accountemps and an independent research group.

 Twenty-nine percent say Monday is the best day for being productive, and 27 percent pick Tuesday.
 By Friday, the number drops to 11 percent.
+William from festoon lighting Sydney, that specializes in the hiring of festoon and fairy lighting said that this seems to be spot on with his workers attitudes.

 Meanwhile, 75 percent say mornings are the best time of day to get things done.